mikaelbr/frp-piano/blogpost.md

 For this example we will use [bacon.js](https://github.com/baconjs/bacon.js).
 We could just as easily have used something like [RxJS](https://github.com/Reactive-Extensions/RxJS), which is a set of reactive extensions for javascript.
 Almost like having LINQ.
-But we will go for Bacon.jsk, as it is more aimed at FRP, having a distinction between behaviours and events, whereas RxJS only has the concept of _Observables_.
+But we will go for Bacon.js, as it is more aimed at FRP, having a distinction between behaviours and events, whereas RxJS only has the concept of _Observables_.

 In Bacon the behaviours are called Properties and events are called EventStreams.